DataDog/integrations-core/strimzi/README.md

 #### Host

-1. Edit the `strimzi.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your strimzi performance data.
+1. Edit the `strimzi.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Strimzi performance data.
 See the [sample strimzi.d/conf.yaml][4] for all available configuration options.

 **Note**: This check uses [OpenMetrics][10] for metric collection, which requires Python 3.